Milana (film): Plot

 Anjali is once again devastated as Aakash feels no remorse in signing the papers.
 Anjali decides that she cannot stay in India anymore and decides to move to the US.
 However, Aakash begins to feel a strange sense of loss after he bids Anjali goodbye.
-He later realizes that Anjali was in love with him and he too was in love with her.
+He later realizes that Anjali was in love with him by seeing the divorce agreement, in which she signed as 'Anjali Akash' which she refused to sign when the application was submitted.
+And Akash too realizes that he was also in love with her.
 Aakash rushes to the airport to prevent her from leaving the country.
 After a tense fight between Hemanth (who wants to avenge the humiliation when Aakash had thrashed him in the nightclub) and his henchman.
-Aakash and Anjali reunite where he jokingly taunts Anjali that now he has to spend the rest of his life with her.
+Aakash and Anjali reunite where he jokingly taunts Anjali that now he has to eat bread jam for the rest of his life, which she always cooked for him as she does not know how to cook.